jinhaworld/jekyll-theme-chirpy/_posts/2021-5-24-Creating-Jekyll-Website.md

 ![GitHub](/../assets/img/posts/jekyll_website_4.png)

 It is necessary to use gh-pages not master as the branch to host the website due to GitHub's security policies.
 You can also run the above command to check whether it was done successfully, as if it has been, nothing additional will be done while if it hasn't been, it will process (which will delete your posts).
-That is why ideally you should have ran it before editing your details.
+That is why ideally you should have ran it before editing.

 Also note that it takes a decent amount of time sometimes for the commit / initialization to successfully run through.
 You can check their status by clicking on the actions, but don't be impatient if your gh-pages doesn't appear (it may just take some time).